parthdani/CleverTapSegmentAndroidExample/README.md

 </service>
 ```

-Step 2: If your Firebase Messenger version is 18.0 and above then add the following code in your onNewToken method else under onTokenRefresh method
+**Step B**: If your Firebase Messenger version is 18.0 and above then add the following code in your onNewToken method else under onTokenRefresh method

 ```JAVA
 String fcmRegId = FirebaseInstanceId.getInstance().getToken();
 clevertapDefaultInstance.pushFcmRegistrationId(fcmRegId,true);
 ```

-Step 3: In your MyFcmMessageListenerService class file, place the following code
+**Step C**: In your MyFcmMessageListenerService class file, place the following code

 ```JAVA
 public class MyFcmMessageListenerService extends FirebaseMessagingService {